bellamariz/gopherplay/README.md

 ## Serving the Origin

-The origin server connect all the logics detailed before to client, also knowed as player or some playback/delivery API.
-The client ask for the signal URL and origin checks with reporter server which URL is being used to play the video.
+The **origin** service connects all the services detailed before to the final client, such as a player or a playback/delivery API.
+The client sends a request for a signal and the **origin** service checks with the **reporter** service which _packager_ is being used to publish it, and then, returns the requested content to the client.

-**The client flow consists:**
-- See the avaliable signals
-- Choose one and ask for their url

-### Requirements to run
-- Discovery Server
-  - Server 1
-  - Server 2
-    - Worker
-- Reporter server
+To run this service, use the Makefile command below:

 ```sh
 make run-local-origin
 ```

-Signals avaliable
+The **origin** runs on the `http://localhost:8001` endpoint, and it serves two routes.

+The first `/signals` is used to return a list with the names of all active signals:

 ```sh
 curl -v http://localhost:8001/signals
 ```